umbraco/UmbracoDocs/umbraco-cms/fundamentals/code/debugging/README.md

 ### Displaying the MiniProfiler

-To display the profiler ensure that the configuration `Umbraco:CMS:Hosting:Debug` is set to `true`.
-For example, in the `appSettings.json` file add `?umbDebug=true` to the query string of any request.
+To display the profiler ensure that the configuration `Umbraco:CMS:Hosting:Debug` is set to `true` in the appSettings.json file.
+Thereafter you can add `?umbDebug=true` to the query string of any request.

 Also, ensure your template calls `@Html.RenderProfiler()` as one of the last things.